secretGeek/today-i-learned-staging/javascript/sortable_table.md

 		cursor: pointer;
 	}

-	/* To be able to position our up/down arrows absolutely, we give the the a position relative. */ th[data-asc] {
+	/* To be able to position our up/down arrows absolutely, we must give the column header a position relative. */ th[data-asc] {
 		position:relative;
 	}

-	/* the up/down arrows are provided by the 'after' pseudo element, located top right of the cell. */ th[data-asc]::after {
+	/* the up/down arrows are provided by the 'after' pseudo element, and we located them in the top right of the cell. */ th[data-asc]::after {
 		float: right;
 		position: absolute;